 Children, in particular, are prone to injuries at Las Vegas water parks.
 In a worst-case scenario, a water slide accident can lead to a claim under Nevada’s wrongful death law.

-To help you better understand lawsuits for water park injuries in Nevada, our Las Vegas Nevada personal injury lawyers discuss, below:
+To help you better understand lawsuits for water park injuries in Nevada, our Nevada personal injury lawyers will address:

 - 1. How do I prove a Nevada water park was negligent?